samujjal143/design-pattern/README.md

    - By following the STATE pattern, we will be applying the Single Responsibility and the Open-Closed Principles because each state is now organized in a separate class, and we have the ability to introduce new states without changing existing state classes or the context.

+8. CHAIN OF RESPONSIBILITY
+   - The CHAIN OF RESPONSIBILITY is a behavioral design pattern that lets us transform particular behaviors into standalone objects called handlers.
+Then upon receiving a request this request will pass along the chain of handlers where each one can decide either to process the request or pass it to the next handler in the chain
+   - We should use the CHAIN OF RESPONSIBILITY pattern when we encounter the need to execute several handlers in a particular order.
+   - Additionally, this pattern is useful when the handlers and their order might change at runtime because we have the ability to insert, remove or reorder handlers dynamically.
+   - Each handler in a chain must make two decisions when receiving a request.
+It will either process the request or it will pass it along the chain.
+Finally, concerning the client, he may trigger any handler in the chain, not just the first one and the request will be passed along the chain until some handler refuses to pass it further or until it reaches the end of the chain.